deepstreamIO/deepstream.io-website/content/tutorials/20-core/30-permission/10-valve-introduction/index.md

 ---
-title: Permissioning
+title: Valve Introduction
-description: Learn permissioning with Valve
+description: Learn permissions with Valve
+redirectFrom: [/tutorials/core/permission/conf-simple/]
 ---

 deepstream uses a powerful permission-language called Valve that allows you to specify which user can perform which action with which data.